-75 AusNet Services, Victorian Electricity Distribution Determination 2021-25: Request to replace Framework and Approach, 30 April 2018, p.
-13; CitiPower/Powercor and United Energy, Request to replace the 2014 framework and approach paper, 30 April 2018, p.
-5; Jemena Electricity Networks, Request for a replacement Framework and Approach, 30 April 2018, p.A-4.
+AusNet Services, Victorian Electricity Distribution Determination 2021-25: Request to replace Framework and Approach, 30 April 2018, p.
+10; CitiPower/Powercor and United Energy, Request to replace the 2014 framework and approach paper, 30 April 2018, p.3; Jemena Electricity Networks, Request for a replacement Framework and Approach, 30 April 2018, p.A-1.

-The Victorian distributors stated that third party initiated network asset relocations/rearrangements are covered under the Essential Services Commission (ESCV) Guideline 14.77 Under this Guideline and the National Electricity (Victoria) Act 2015, when a third party or customer requests for network assets to be moved or replaced, the third party pays a capital contribution to the cost of relocating or rearranging the assets.
-The capital contribution may not be equal to the cost of relocating or rearranging the assets: The distributor calculates the capital contribution by netting off any benefits that the distributor accrues because of the rearrangement or relocation of network infrastructure.
-For example, if the distributor replaces older poles with new poles on the part of its network that has been relocated, the benefits to the distributor in terms of incremental revenue because of deferred replacement expenditure will be factored into the capital contribution that the third party pays.78
+AusNet Services, Victorian Electricity Distribution Determination 2021-25: Request to replace Framework and Approach, 30 April 2018, p.
+13; CitiPower/Powercor and United Energy, Request to replace the 2014 framework and approach paper, 30 April 2018, p.5; Jemena Electricity Networks, Request for a replacement Framework and Approach, 30 April 2018, p.A-4 customer requests for network assets to be moved or replaced, the customer pays a capital contribution to the cost of relocating or rearranging the assets.
+The capital contribution may not be equal to the cost of relocating or rearranging the assets: The distributor calculates the customer capital contribution by netting off any benefits that the distributor accrues as a result of the rearrangement or relocation of network infrastructure.
+For example, if the distributor replaces older poles with new poles on the part of its network that has been relocated, the benefits to the distributor in terms of incremental revenue as a result of deferred replacement expenditure will be factored into the capital contribution that the customer pays.63